usegalaxy-no/pulsar-infra/README.md

 - Configuration files will be generated and placed in the install directory.
 - A systemd service (`pulsar.service`) will be created and started.
 - If enabled, message queue support will be configured using the provided AMQP URL.
+- Slurm DRMAA will be installed and configured for job execution.

 ## Customization